Skip to content

 Charter in Mykonos: What to Expect

-Chartering a yacht in Mykonos is less about escaping the island and more about experiencing it entirely on your own terms.
-The old port of Mykonos Town — Chora — is best approached by tender in the early evening, when the honey-coloured light catches the Venetian-era windmills and the narrow lanes fill with the scent of jasmine.
-A private yacht charter grants you the freedom to anchor offshore, avoid the hotel queues, and arrive directly at Little Venice for sunset cocktails before retreating to the quiet of your own vessel for the night.
-Mykonos also serves as an ideal base for day passages to neighbouring islands, with Delos — the sacred archaeological site just two nautical miles to the southwest — being an effortless and deeply rewarding excursion.
+A Mykonos charter is about reaching the island on your own schedule, not avoiding it.
+The old port of Chora is best approached by tender in the early evening, when the light is low on the Venetian-era windmills and the day visitors have started to thin.
+Anchored offshore, you skip the hotel queues, come in to Little Venice for the evening, and return to the yacht for the night.
+Mykonos also works well as a base for day passages: Delos, the sacred archaeological site two nautical miles to the southwest, is a short hop and worth a half-day ashore.

 Anchorages & Highlights

-The island's southern and eastern coastlines offer the finest anchorages for charter guests.
-Ornos Bay is a perennial favourite — sheltered, beautiful, and within easy reach of the town.
-Psarou Beach offers calm, transparent water and carries a reputation as one of the most fashionable stretches of sand in the entire Aegean; arriving by yacht here is a statement in itself.
-For those seeking seclusion, Lia Bay on the southeastern tip provides a quieter alternative, with depths suitable for larger yachts and a composed, unhurried atmosphere.
-Panormos Bay on the northern coast is the preferred anchorage when the meltemi eases, offering excellent holding ground and a more local character.
-The islet of Tragonisi, off the northeastern coast, is a rewarding detour for snorkelling and circumnavigation under sail.
+The southern and eastern coasts hold the best anchorages for charter guests.
+Ornos Bay is sheltered and close to town.
+Psarou Beach has calm, clear water and is the most fashionable stretch of sand on the island; it is also straightforward to reach by tender.
+Lia Bay, on the southeastern tip, is quieter, with depths that suit larger yachts.
+Panormos Bay on the north coast is the anchorage of choice once the meltemi eases — good holding and a more local feel.
+The islet of Tragonisi, off the northeast, is a worthwhile detour for snorkelling and a circumnavigation under sail.

 Best Time to Charter in Mykonos